How to Easily Remove Malware from Your PC [Updated 2019]

 - Use two-factor authentication management system

 If among other things you were also infected with a keylogger, then there’s a high chance your passwords and accounts were compromised.
 One of the first things you should do is start using the two-factor authentication management system and manage your passwords safely.
-There are some malware that can take full control of your passwords.
+There is some malware that can take full control of your passwords.

 This password security guide will provide all the details needed to set strong and unique passwords to prevent malicious hackers exploiting them and lock you out of your accounts.
-With the two factor authentication system you will add another layer of protection to your account.
+With the two-factor authentication system, you will add another layer of protection to your account.